Ontario's OHIP Card: The Definitive Guide

 What is an OHIP card?

-An OHIP card provides proof of Ontario Health Insurance Plan coverage when receiving treatment or other health care services.
+An OHIP card provides proof of Ontario Health Insurance Plan (OHIP) coverage when receiving treatment or other health care services.
 Ontario residents who are eligible for OHIP will receive an OHIP card within four to six weeks of submitting their application.

-You are required to show your OHIP card every time you see a doctor, visit an emergency room, have a medical test or surgery.
+You are required to show your card every time you see a doctor, visit an emergency room, have a medical test or surgery.
 It proves that you have coverage and is requested by participating doctors and health care providers throughout Ontario.

-The card itself looks like this:
+The OHIP health card itself looks like this:

 sample ontario health insurance plan card with labels

-Specimen of an OHIP card
+OHIP card Ontario

 Good to know